kemitchell/docs/hyperdrive.md

 8
 ```

 We'll notice that the hash stored at 3 will be the same for both trees since the first four blocks are the same.
-Since we also send uncle hashes when sending a block of data we'll receive the hash for 3 when we request any block.
+Since we also send uncle hashes when sending a block of data, we'll receive the hash for 3 when we request any block.
 If we maintain a simple index that maps a hash into the range of data it covers we can detect that we already have the data spanning 3 and we won't need to re-download that from another person.

 ```
 1 -> (a, b)